TypeStrong/grunt-ts/README.md

 This means there will never be a need to cross reference files manually, instead just reference `reference.ts` :)

+*Warning* Using the compiler with `--out` will slow down an incremental compile pipeline.
+Use *external modules* with transforms instead.

 #### JavaScript generation and ordering

 When a output file is specified via `out` in combination with a reference file via `reference` then grunt-ts uses the generated reference file to *order the code in the generated JavaScript*.